apache/cloudstack-www/docs/index.md

 ...blog content...
 ```

-## Contributing Changes using Github
+## Contributing Changes using GitHub

 Once you've the boilerplate changes done, the steps are:

 1. If you're a committer, you can edit directly the `main` branch or create a
-Github branch (optionally in your personally fork) by heading to the
+GitHub branch (optionally in your personally fork) by heading to the
 [branches](https://github.com/apache/cloudstack-www/branches) page:

 ![](new-branch.png)